kelly-bazella/Burger-Game/README.md

 I want to enter a burger name
 THEN click devour to move it to the other side of the screen
 ```

+## Languages Used
+- JavaScript
+- HTML
+- CSS